johngodley/redirection/readme.txt

 - Import and export to CSV for viewing in a spreadsheet
 - Use WP CLI to automate import and export

+You can also import from the following plugins:

+- Simple 301 Redirects
+- SEO Redirection
+- Safe Redirect Manager
+- WordPress old slug redirects

 = Wait, it's free? =

 Yes, it's really free.
-There's no premium version and there's no need to pay any money to get access to other features.
+There's no premium version and no need to pay money to get access to other features.
 This is a dedicated redirect management plugin.

 == Support ==